unterberg-dev/react-classmate/README.md

 - [twin.macro](https://github.com/ben-rogerson/twin.macro)
 (to complicated for most of my use cases)
 - [tailwind-styled-components](https://github.com/MathiasGilson/tailwind-styled-component)
-(not strictly build and incompatible with rollup - not suited for ssr)
+(incompatible with vite / rollup - not suited for ssr)